NBISweden/sftp-squid/README.md

 ### Prerequisites

-You need virtualbox installed on your system, https://www.virtualbox.org/.
+You need [virtualbox](https://www.virtualbox.org/) installed on your system.

 To setup ansible it is recommended that you create a virtual python environment using [virtualenv](https://virtualenv.pypa.io/en/latest/).
 And then install the